PRIVACY POLICY

 To exercise any of these rights, please see the Section titled Contact Us below.

-Your Rights under Other US States
+Your Rights under Other Jurisdictions

 Colorado, Connecticut, Virginia, and Utah each provide their state residents with rights to: